decentralized-identity/org/working-group-lifecycle.md

-9.**Agentic Contributions to DIF Working Group Products.** Working group members are encouraged to think of agentic contributors (whether LLMs or otherwise) as "inadvertent patent trolls."
+9.**Agentic Contributions to DIF Working Group Products.** Working group members are encouraged to think of agentic contributors (whether LLMs or otherwise) as introducing a risk of violating patent rights.
 There is a risk that an LLM could reference, depend on, or include content that is not available under any license that is compatible with open standards and open source.
 Direct contributions from independent AI tools are not allowed.
 WG chairs are asked to add a clause to their project's contribution guides requiring that all contributions be signed off by humans who can reasonably attest to and honor the IPR obligations that